WATCH: Mayor Ginther discusses Civilian Review Board work group recommendations

 Ginther has said the board would have subpoena powers and authority to conduct independent investigations and recommend disciplinary action.

-Joining Ginther in the discussion will be Columbus City Council President Shannon Hardin, President and CEO of RAMA Consulting Mo Wright and a member of the Civilian Review Board Work Group Erin Synk.
+Joining Ginther in the discussion was Columbus City Council President Shannon Hardin, President and CEO of RAMA Consulting Mo Wright and a member of the Civilian Review Board Work Group Erin Synk.